Naas Botha: International career

 In the pre-professional era that Botha played in, being paid to play rugby was always a controversial subject.
 Despite being handsomely paid "under the table", Botha was of the opinion that he could earn more in professional sport, and was invited by the American football team the Dallas Cowboys in 1983 to travel to the United States to try out as a placekicker.
 While in the United States, Naas also played rugby with the Dallas Harlequins, where he helped them to the 1984 USA National Club Championships.
 The Dallas try-out was ultimately not successful, and he returned to South Africa to continue his rugby career.

 In 1987, once again primarily for monetary considerations, Botha moved to the Italian club Rugby Rovigo, where he was coached by the former Springboks coach Nelie Smith and played alongside fellow South Africans Tito Lupini and Gert Smal.
-During the course of 6 seasons, Botha played 119 games for Rovigo and helped the team winning two National Championships (in 1988 and 1990), ending a 9 years drought, also reaching the final twice (1989 and 1992), in addition to a semifinal (1991) and a quarter final (1993).
-The Botha-era is still vividly remembered in Rovigo, the most rugby-addicted city in Italy, where the former player enjoys a sort of Maradona/Napoli aura.
+During the course of 6 seasons, Botha played 119 games for Rovigo and helped the team win two National Championships (in 1988 and 1990), ending a 9-years drought, also reaching the final twice (1989 and 1992), in addition to a semifinal (1991) and a quarter final (1993).